The route type:

 Station: you can put a rope loop on a lug

 This dry fall can be down climbed either through the gully (harder) or down the face on the left side (easier)

-From below the 4th dry fall walk through the
+From below the 4th dry fall walk through

-suitable "feeble" in the left wall to get out of the canyon.
+"feeble" in the left wall to get out of the canyon.